alexeski/nginx-reverseproxy-eskihub-heroku/README.md

 # Additional Information

-Make sure to replace all instances of eskihub.com with your own domain, e.g., myamazingportal.com.
+Make sure to replace all instances of eskihub.com with your own domain.
 This will ensure that all configurations are correctly set up for your domain.